Yori1999/cdktf-infra-uniovi/API.md

 public deployWebStack(scope: Construct, id: string, stackType: StackType, props: BaseWebStackProps): void
 ```

+Generates a basic web stack using the provided properties.

+This method is used to deploy a web stack using AWS, which can be either a LAMP or LEMP stack depending on the `stackType` property.
+It will be used to set up a single instance with everything necessary to run a web stack (database, PHP, web server).

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.AwsDeployStrategy.deployWebStack.parameter.scope"></a>

 - *Type:* constructs.Construct

+The construct scope where the resources will be defined.

 ---